Tacking the challenge of sensing emotions through wearables

 Time-based journal creates emotional clutter where sometimes user prefer to have reflections as something optional.
 Emoji representation of emotion also feels limiting as user frequently mentioned the difficulty of recognizing emotions in the moment.

-My contributions at a glance
+My contributions

 A feedback loop supported by gestures and constant learning